 Schools can be accredited by the British Dyslexia Association as being 'dyslexia friendly' after meeting certain criteria.
-Staffordshire County Council began a dyslexia friendly initiative in 2002 using the BDA's accreditation scheme.
+Staffordshire County Council began a dyslexia friendly initiative in 2002 using the BDA's accreditation scheme, but this has now ceased.
+However, schools are able to be accredited independently of the County Council, if they wish to do so.

-There are two levels of dyslexia friendliness, as follows:
+There are various levels of dyslexia friendliness, as follows:

 School completes an audit of current practice